JackPercival/chihuaWalk/README.md

 ChihuaWalk uses Redux to disaplay and update state throughout the website.
 Redux is used with thunks to make APIs to the backend server to request and update data.

-### Google Maps
+#### Google Maps

-ChihuaWalk implements the use of Google Maps to display dog locations - both for a single dog and a group of dogs.
+ChihuaWalk implements the use of Google Maps to display dog locations - both for a single dog and a group of dogs - on an interactable Google Map.

 ## Getting started